Mount Greenwood, Chicago: Politics

 In the 2016 presidential election, Mount Greenwood was the only community area in the city of Chicago won by Donald Trump.
 The area cast 5,445 votes for Trump (59.4%) and 3,320 votes for Hillary Clinton (36.2%).
 Mount Greenwood was also the only community area won by the Republican candidate in 2012, with 4,908 votes cast for Mitt Romney (54.3%) and 3,983 votes for Barack Obama (44.0%).

-In the Illinois General Assembly, Mount Greenwood is located in the 18th legislative district and represented by Democratic Senator Bill Cunningham, Democratic Representative Frances Ann Hurley and Democratic Representative Kelly M. Burke.
+In the Illinois General Assembly, Mount Greenwood is located in the 18th legislative district and is represented in the Illinois Senate by Democrat Bill Cunningham and in the Illinois House by Democratic Representatives Frances Ann Hurley and Kelly M. Burke.

 Mount Greenwood has always been in the 19th ward.
 The current alderman is Matthew O'Shea of neighboring Beverly.